Token

 Learn how to create authenticated shopper tokens.

-Use the /oauth20/token resource with client credentials (grant_type=password) to generate either an anonymous or authenticated shopper token.
+) to generate either an anonymous or authenticated shopper token.
 The API requirements depend on the type of application that invokes a request.
-A shopper can anonymously use a guest checkout token to shop for a product.
+A shopper can anonymously use a guest checkout token when shopping for a product.
 You need an authenticated shopper token to retrieve authenticated shopper-specific details, such as address or payment details.
 This token only supports a public workflow.

 Creating an anonymous shopper session (guest checkout)